-We are big proponents of bitters for digestive health.
-Bitter fruits and vegetables are an important source of vitamins, trace minerals, fiber, and antioxidants.
-But there are more reasons to include bitter plants in your diet than just nutrition.
+At Healthy Hildegard, we are big proponents of medicinal bitters for digestive health.
+Bitter fruits and vegetables are an important source of vitamins, trace minerals, fiber, and antioxidants — all of which keep our diets healthy and balanced.
+But there are more reasons to include bitter plants and herbs in your diet than just nutrition.

-Researchers studying the bitter substances found in plants are building a strong case for why you should take bitters for digestive health – as well as for their many other potential health benefits.
+Researchers studying bitter substances found in plants are building a strong case for why you should take medicinal bitters for digestive health — as well as for their many other potential health benefits.

-We will also leave you with some thoughts on some of the emerging research on how bitters for digestion might offer health benefits in many other ways – some which may surprise you.
+The purpose of this post is also leave you with some thoughts on some of the emerging research on how medicinal bitters for digestion might offer health benefits in many other ways that may surprise you.

 Let’s start by looking into how and why our bodies respond to bitter flavors.